 Ross Coulthart, Australia, is an investigative journalist, most recently for Australian news and current affairs program 60 Minutes on Channel Nine.
 He was previously chief investigations reporter for the Sunday Night news program.

-He has won five prestigious Walkley journalism awards, including the most coveted top award for Australian journalism, the Gold Walkley.
+Coulthart has won five prestigious Walkley journalism awards, including the most coveted top award for Australian journalism, the Gold Walkley.
 His broadcast television investigative journalism has also won the top broadcast award, a Logie.
-In 2010 his reinvestigation into the murder of two young Australian tourists by IRA terrorists twenty years earlier, in 1990, revealed new evidence suggesting complicity in the attack by Irish Sinn Fein boss Gerry Adams.
+In 2010, his reinvestigation into the murder of two young Australian tourists by IRA terrorists 20 years earlier revealed new evidence suggesting complicity in the attack by Irish Sinn Fein boss Gerry Adams.

-In 2008, he uncovered one of the biggest ever medical scandals in Australia – The Butcher of Bega.
-It won Ross not only the Gold Walkley but also the Walkley for Best Investigative Report.
+In 2008, he uncovered one of the biggest-ever medical scandals in Australia – The Butcher of Bega.
+It won Ross not only the Gold Walkley but also the Walkley for best investigative report.
 An expose of cronyism and impropriety in Australian Aboriginal Legal Services won Ross the 1996 Logie Award for Most Outstanding Achievement in Public Affairs.
-In 2002, Ross won the Gold Medal at the New York Film Festival for Best International Report – with renowned film-maker Max Stahl – for an investigation into how Indonesian and militia killers in East Timor had gone unpunished for their crimes.
+In 2002, Ross won the Gold Medal at the New York Film Festival for best international report – with renowned film-maker Max Stahl – for an investigation into how Indonesian and militia killers in East Timor had gone unpunished for their crimes.